 The directories also included different types of information from the census records.

-Types of Information Found In City Directories
+Types of Information Found In Historical City Directories

 Based on date and location, the type of information in a city directory will vary.
 Below are examples of types of information potentially found in a city directory.